 - Learning to express frustrations or needs in a healthy way

-art of the treatment plan may also involve having your child meet with your primary care provider (PCP), psychiatrist, or other prescribers to consult regarding the use of medication.
+Part of the treatment plan may also involve having your child meet with your primary care provider (PCP), psychiatrist, or other prescribers to consult regarding the use of medication.

 Although medication can be an effective way to moderate hyperactive behaviors (Nair, Ehimare, Beitman, Nair, & Lavin, 2006), precautions must be taken before a giving children stimulant medication long-term (Greenhill, Pliszka, & Dulcan, 2002).
 Stimulants also tend to be overprescribed in the United States (Jensen, Kettle, Roper, Sloan, Dulcan, Hoven, & Payne, 1999).
 We will work as a team to determine the most effective strategy for treatment before moving forward with medication.

 Interested?
-Let’s Connect!
+Let’s connect!

 If you are interested in therapy services, please contact me as soon as possible.
 I would love to hear from you and answer any questions you may have about my practice.

-Read About Dr. Montgomery
+Read about Dr. Montgomery

 Dr. Montgomery holds dual certifications in Clinical Psychology (California Board of Psychology PSY28475) and Family Therapy (California Board of Behavioral Sciences MFT49608).
 He has dedicated his professional and academic activities to understanding and addressing psychological, behavioral and interpersonal health in children, adolescents, and families.